Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		.. attention::

    		 NEVER download Particl clients from 3rd party websites!
-Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets with the goal of stealing your funds!
-Always download from official sources only.
+Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets to steal your funds!
+So always download from official sources only.

 	 .. group-tab:: Mac

 	 	**MacOS file version**

 	 	Mostly you will be fine by downloading the :file:`particl-desktop-X.X.X-mac.dmg` installer image.
-It supports any version of MacOS including 10.15 (Catalina) or greater.
+It supports any version of MacOS, including 10.15 (Catalina) or greater.

 	 	**Download sources**